Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Doppler tomography

 First, we consider the disk velocities.
-The dashed and dotted curves, which represent the projected Keplerian velocities within the accretion disk, give a good indication at which velocities we observe the most emission.
+The dashed and dotted curves, which represent the projected Keplerian velocities within the accretion disk, give a good indication at which velocities we observe the strongest emission.
 The inner disk rim (represented by the outer velocities in the Doppler map) reaches projected velocities of up to $150\,$km s$^{-1}$.
-The largest flux contribution is located at the upper right quadrant of the Doppler map, with a second peak at the upper left quadrant.
+The largest flux contribution is located at the upper-right quadrant of the Doppler map, with a second peak at the upper-left quadrant.
 The location and strength of these peaks can be related to different structures in the accretion disk, such as a hot spot or spiral shocks \citep{marsh01}.
 A hot spot in the accretion disk will be located at the position where a mass stream hits the accretion disk and causes an increased flux, which can be identified in the Doppler map as an emission peak.
-This has, for instance, revealed the presence of a hot spot in the accretion disk of CE-315 \citep{steeghs04}.
-The observed bright emission spot in the Doppler map of this cataclysmic variable overlaps with the velocity curve of the mass stream, which indicates the emission peak to be related to a hot spot in the disk.
+This has, for instance, revealed a hot spot in the accretion disk of CE-315 \citep{steeghs04}.
+The observed bright emission spot in the Doppler map of this cataclysmic variable overlaps the velocity curve of the mass stream, which indicates that the emission peak is related to a hot spot in the disk.

-We notice that the second brightest emission peak in the Doppler map of \bd\, overlaps with the curves representing the gas stream.
-This could be an indication for the presence of a hot spot in the accretion disk around the secondary component, at a radius where the matter reaches projected Keplerian velocities of 50-75$\,$km s$^{-1}$.
-The brightest emission peak, located at the upper right quadrant, does not overlap with these curves, however.
+We note that the second brightest emission peak in the Doppler map of \bd\, overlaps the curves representing the gas stream.
+This could be an indication of a hot spot in the accretion disk around the secondary component, at a radius where the matter reaches projected Keplerian velocities of 50-75$\,$km s$^{-1}$.
+The brightest emission peak, located at the upper-right quadrant, does not overlap these curves, however.
 Hence, a hot spot caused by a mass stream from the L1-point to the accretion disk cannot be the origin of this emission peak.
 Other sources for this emission peak in the Doppler map could be an asymmetrical structure of the disk itself, or a mass stream from the circumbinary disk onto the secondary component.
-We want to emphasize here that since the spectra between orbital phase $\phi = 0.25$ and $\phi = 0.75$ were excluded, the system is only viewed at half of the orbital phase.
+We wish to emphasize here that since the spectra between orbital phase $\phi = 0.25$ and $\phi = 0.75$ were excluded, the system is only viewed at half the orbital phase.
 This also influenced the construction of the Doppler map and might cause the resulting emission peaks in the map.\\